lf-lang/lf-lang.github.io/packages/documentation/copy/en/obsolete/Language Specification.md

     state x: int[]({= {1} =})  // one element array: `int x[] = {1};`
   ```

-- Brace-list syntax, eg `{1, 2, 3}`.
+- Brace-list syntax, e.g. `{1, 2, 3}`.
 This syntax is at the moment only supported by the C++ target.
 It's used to initialize a vector with the initializer list syntax instead of a constructor call.